bcgsc/tigmint/README.md

 # Support

-After first looking for existing issue at <https://github.com/bcgsc/tigmint/issues>, please report a new issue at <https://github.com/bcgsc/tigmint/issues/new>.
+After first looking for an existing issue at <https://github.com/bcgsc/tigmint/issues>, please report a new issue at <https://github.com/bcgsc/tigmint/issues/new>.
 Please report the names of your input files, the exact command line that you are using, and the entire output of Tigmint.

 # Pipeline